TomJKono/Turkey_MSC_miRNA/Workflow_Document/miRNA_Analysis_Workflow.md

 ```

 Next, the final BAM files were symlinked into a separate directory to ease the
 parsing of the `featureCounts` output file.
-The symliking is implemented in
+The symlinking is implemented in
 the `Scripts/Link_BAM.sh` script.

 Then, the matrix of read counts was generated with `featureCounts`.
 Only reads